ietf-wg-cellar/matroska-specification/wavpack.md

 Each block in the correction file corresponds to a block in the lossy file with the same number of samples, that's also true for a multi-track file.
 This means that if a frame is made of 4 blocks, the correction file will have 4 blocks in the corresponding frame.
 The header of the correction block is exactly the same as in the lossy block, except for the CRC.
-In Matroska, we store the correction part as an additional data available to the `Block` (see `BlockAdditions`).
+In Matroska, we store the correction part as an additional data available to the `Block` (see (#block-additional-mapping)).

 * Block